claudiuco/claudiuco.github.io/experience.md

 2023 - present | remote, Spain
 ```
 __NTT DATA Spain__, Infrastructure Security Specialist
+> - Working as a Server/Infrastructure Security Specialist since november 2023, my main responsibilies as a sole member of the team include:
-> - My current responsibilties include being the second level of escalation in matters of Identity and Access Management, responding to various inquires received from SOC L1 team.
+>> - being the second level of escalation in matters of Identity and Access Management (onboarding, changing, and offboarding user accounts on the joiner-mover-leaver model), server security issues - vulnerability and patch management, and responding to various inquires received from SOC L1 team related with these topics.
+>> - assisting the Incident Response team with server security expertise - mostly related with various inquiries received from Application teams (assesing, aproving and implementing service accounts for various applications and maintaining them within the AD and GPOs under the correct OUs).
-> - I'm also in charge with assessing, documenting and verifying the migration of NTT DATA's infrastructure to Microsoft Tier Model, helping the system administration team with decisions regarding installed software, user management, access controls, implementing the principle of least privilege etc.
+>> - assessing, documenting and verifying the migration of NTT DATA's infrastructure to Microsoft Tier Model, helping the system administration team with decisions regarding installed software, user management, access controls, implementing the principle of least privilege, segregation of duties etc.
-> - Another important part of my day-to-day job is participating in security audits as a system security specialist with focus on the server side (which consist mainly in Windows Servers.)
+>> - Another important part of my day-to-day job is participating in security audits from a system security perspective with focus on the server side (which consist mainly in Windows Servers.)
-> - Last but not least, providing CISO and upper manaegement reports with the monthly situation in matters of obsolence - mainly operating systems and applications versions.
+>> - Last but not least, providing CISO and stakeholders regular reports with the monthly situation in matters of obsolence - mainly operating systems and applications versions - CrowdStrike cover on NTT infrastructure, eventual gaps in SOC monitoring etc.

 <br>